 During the time, the terraced rice fields look like golden silk scarves flying over in the wind above green mountain slopes, or like the golden ladder to the sky, making the mountainous landscape astonishingly beautiful.
+It is one of the best experience in Vietnam highlights tour.
 It is credible if the tourists feel lost in another world.

 After cutting, farmers use bamboo screens or wooden platform to threshing.
 It is the process of separating the grain from the straw.
 They flail manually on fields as the custom of the traditional agriculture.
 That performance is a beauty of labor which inspire in Sapa’s landscape – Muong Hoa valley.
 The metamorphosed sediments strike from north-west to south-east along this valley.
 On the north-eastern side of the valley is a craggy ridge of marble and metamorphosed carbonate rocks that exhibit a karst style of weathering.
 These formations are currently being quarried for road building.
 The valley floor is characterized by schist and, to a lesser extent, gneiss.
 The granitic intrusion extends from the Muong Hoa River to the summit ridge of Fansipan and beyond.
 Due to the high humidity and rainfall in the area, chemical weathering is prevalent.
 This is reflected in the clay nature of the soil.